laravel-streams/streams.dev/docs/introduction.md

 ---
 ## What is Laravel Streams?

-Laravel Streams is an open-source **system of interconnected packages** which provides fundamental application standards like data modeling, an API, UI, and more.
+Laravel Streams is an open-source **system of interconnected packages** which provides fundamental application standards like data modeling, an API, user interface, and more.

 Our primary mission is to **abstract and standardize data** in a way that maximizes openness and accessibility and radically minimizes overall technical debt in using it.

 ### Motivation

 The ever-changing and widening landscape of web applications, websites, and the like, have stressed the traditions and ideology of popular CMS options.
+After digging into our own CMS engine we discovered that the problem is in the CMS paradigm.
 This project results from the complete deconstruction of that paradigm and establishes a new one built upon new fundamental values and principles.

 ### Use Cases